Joint Pain During Menopause: Understanding Causes, Hormones, and Practical Relief Strategies

 Many women gain weight during menopause, placing more pressure on weight-bearing joints like the hips, knees, and lower back.

-Joint pain can make you feel less inclined to move, but inactivity leads to stiff, weak joints and muscles—creating a cycle of discomfort.
+Joint pain can make you feel less inclined to move.
+However, inactivity leads to stiff, weak joints and muscles—creating a cycle of discomfort.

 Chronic stress raises cortisol, the stress hormone, which promotes inflammation and can worsen joint issues.